-Before joining the Foundation, Hamilton enjoyed a 14-year career at UPS.
+Prior to joining the Foundation, Hamilton enjoyed a 14-year career at UPS.
 She held positions in corporate tax and public affairs before advancing to president of the UPS Foundation, where she directed global philanthropic and volunteer programs.
-She ultimately earned the post of vice president of corporate public relations, where she oversaw global media relations, reputation management and executive communications for the company.
+She ultimately earned the post of vice president of corporate public relations, overseeing global media relations, reputation management and executive communications for the company.

-Hamilton serves as board secretary and trustee for the Southern Education Foundation, as a member of the Ad Council’s Community and Stewardship Advisory Committee, and on the Council on Foundations’ Public Policy Committee.
+Hamilton serves on the boards of the Southern Education Foundation, Baltimore Community Foundation and Independent Sector.
 She served as a trustee of the Casey Foundation from 2008 to 2011.

-A native of Atlanta, Hamilton earned a bachelor’s degree in commerce from the University of Virginia and a law degree from the University of Michigan.
+A native of Atlanta, Hamilton earned a law degree from the University of Michigan and a bachelor’s degree in commerce from the University of Virginia.